A quantum ergodic theorem for mapping class groups action on character variety: The character variety and the representations

-To prove Corollary $\ref{coro_spin}$ we want to apply Corollary $\ref{coro_main_th}$.
-We thus need to control the dimensions of the spaces $V_N(\Sigma, \chi)$.
-These dimensions where computed in \cite{BHMV2} from which we deduce the following lemma which permits to conclude: \begin{lemma} We have the followings: \begin{enumerate} \item \item \end{enumerate} \end{lemma} \begin{proof} The computation of $\dim(V_N(\Sigma_g))$ was first done by Verlinde in \cite{Verlinde} under the framework of the Wess-Zumino-Witten conformal field theory.
-An alternative elementary computation was done in \cite{BHMV2} Corollary $1.16$ with the use of conformal basis.
+\begin{proof} The computation of $\dim(V_N(\Sigma_g))$ was first done by Verlinde in \cite{Verlinde} under the framework of the Wess-Zumino-Witten conformal field theory.
+An alternative elementary computation was done in \cite[Corollary $1.16$]{BHMV2} with the use of conformal basis.
 In particular, it follows from these formulas that $\dim(V_N(\Sigma_g))$ is a polynomial in $N$ of degree $3g-3$.
 Using March\'e-Narimanejad theorem of \cite{MN} (Equation $\eqref{MN}$) with $f$ the constant function equal to one, we deduce the first equivalence.
-In \cite{BHMV2} Theorems $7.10$ and $7.16$, the authors computed $\dim\left(V_{4r}(\Sigma_g, \chi)\right)$.
-When $r$ is odd, they showed that:
+In \cite[Theorems $7.10$ and $7.16$]{BHMV2}, the authors computed $\dim\left(V_{4r}(\Sigma_g, \chi)\right)$.
+When $r$ is odd, they showed that

-and:
+and